sguox002/leetcode/leetcode-all.md

 ## data structure focused problems

 ### stack
+<<-1441	Build an Array With Stack Operations    		69.3%	Easy
+simulate stack.
+->>
 <<-1475	Final Prices With a Special Discount in a Shop    		75.0%	Easy
 if you buy prices[i] you can get discount at price[j] where j>i and prices[j]<prices[i], j shall be minimized.